leinadred/sh_ckp-xfer-groups/README.md

 Maybe a starting point for other ideas / scripts or something else

-<a href="https://community.checkpoint.com/t5/API-CLI-Discussion/Exporting-large-group-of-IPs-into-a-file-from-mgmt-cli/m-p/242611#M8950" target="_blank">Check Point Checkmates!</a>
+It started here <a href="https://community.checkpoint.com/t5/API-CLI-Discussion/Exporting-large-group-of-IPs-into-a-file-from-mgmt-cli/m-p/242611#M8950" target="_blank">Check Point Checkmates</a>

 # Usage